 Even if you don't have something tangible to offer, you can still provide amusement.
 Think of a cat playing with a bug.
 It's fun until the insect can no longer flit about, and then the cat becomes bored and finds something else to do.
 Sociopaths and personality disordered individuals do the same to their victims; they will psychologically torture you until you are an empty shell of the person you once were, and then they will move on to more lively targets.

 If you would like to stop cycling through one abusive relationship after another, ask yourself if you have any or all of the traits listed below.
 If you do, you will need to learn how to make some positive changes in your thought processes and in how you interact with others.
-Narcissists and the ilk look for partners they can control, and here are four of the most common characteristics they seek out.
+Psychopaths and narcissists look for partners they can control, and I'll discuss four of the most common characteristics they seek out.

 Co-dependents are people with low self-esteem.
-They are often referred to as "people-pleasers", as they avoid any type of conflict whenever possible, and they bend over backwards to make others happy.
-They tend to rely on external validation, and they can spiral into a negative chain of thoughts when someone becomes displeased with them.
+They are often referred to as "people-pleasers," as they avoid any type of conflict whenever possible, and they bend over backwards to make others happy.
+Also, they tend to rely on external validation, and they can spiral into a negative chain of thoughts when someone becomes displeased with them.
 They are generally passive, following the lead of others.
-If this sounds like you, learning to be assertive is your first step toward warding off psychopaths and other parasites.
+If this sounds like you, learning to be assertive is your first step toward warding off psychopaths and narcissists.

 This is actually enabling on your part.
 Male or Female, adults who chronically appear to need rescuing by others generally just need to rescue themselves from their own self-created dramas.
 More often than not, they refuse to see it for what it is.
 They cycle through each new self-inflicted crisis, oblivious to the fact that they can hop off the hamster wheel as soon as they stop running.
 You can't rescue them, but by trying to solve their problems for them you validate their view of themselves as helpless victims.
 They will keep creating problems for you to "solve" and hoops for you to jump through.
 Save yourself, and leave them to either do the same or continue feeling sorry for themselves.